IMPORTANT REMINDER

 PROPERTIES: Antiseptic, antispasmodic, digestive stimulant, sedative, warming.

-BLENDS WELL WITH: Orange, Cinnamon, Nutmeg, Sandalwood, Lavender, Ylang Ylang, Bergamot.
+BLENDS WELL WITH: Orange, Cinnamon, Nutmeg, Sandalwood, Lavender, Ylang Ylang, Bergamot

 PRECAUTIONS: Use Clove in moderation and always dilute well with concentrations of no more than 2% to prevent skin irritation.
 If you have sensitive skin, conduct a patch test before use.